UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/docs/pages/Instructions/steps.md

 This will create a file named `test_project_true.dag` or `test_project_false.dag`

 {: .note }
-> 07/15: For now, the group (`-g`) must be a categorical variable without any special characters.
+07/15: For now, the group (`-g`) must be a categorical variable without any special characters.
 For example transect-name will not work because of the dash, but the group vegetation will.
 See Input Files above.
-> This will be fixed in future iterations.
+This will be fixed in future iterations.
-> For a temporary fix, you could also renamed your columns in your sample-metadata.tsv file such as there are no dashes (e.g transect-name would be TransectName) and use that as the group name when using `make_dag.sh`

 {: .note }
+For a temporary fix, you could also renamed your columns in your sample-metadata.tsv file such as there are no dashes (e.g transect-name would be TransectName) and use that as the group name when using `make_dag.sh`

+{: .note }
 > Check out all options for reference databases in the [customization page](https://uw-madison-bacteriology-bioinformatics.github.io/16S_microbiome_wf/pages/customization.html).
 Generally, `silva-full` is the most common one to use.

-{:style="counter-reset:none"}

 6. **Confirm that you have:**
 	- A) the proper staging folder structure (path: `/staging/username/project/all job names 00-08`)